Cuntasourous/Mini-framework-2/README.md

 # Mini Framework

-> A minimal JavaScript micro-framework for building interactive web applications without heavy dependencies.
+> A minimal JavaScript mini-framework for building interactive web applications without heavy dependencies.
 It features a virtual DOM renderer, URL-based routing, a simple global state store, and an event bus—offering full control with very little code.

 ---